Herodias: Herod Antipas

 The result of this war proved disastrous for Antipas; a Roman counter-offensive was ordered by Tiberius, but abandoned upon that emperor's death in 37 AD.
 In 39 AD Antipas was accused by his nephew/brother-in-law Agrippa I of conspiracy against the new Roman emperor Caligula, who sent him into exile in Gaul.
 Accompanied there by Herodias, he died at an unknown date.
 It is uncertain if Herodias had any children by her second husband, Herod Antipas.

 In the Gospels

-In the Gospels of Matthew and Mark, Herodias plays a major role in John the Baptist's execution, using her daughter's dance before Antipas and his party guests to ask for the head of the Baptist as a reward.
+In the Gospels of Matthew and Mark, Herodias plays a major role in the execution of John the Baptist, using her daughter's dance before Antipas and his party guests to ask for the head of the Baptist as a reward.
 According to the Gospel of Mark, Antipas did not want to put John the Baptist to death, for Antipas liked to listen to John the Baptist preach (Mark 6:20).
 Furthermore, Antipas may have feared that if John the Baptist were to be put to death, his followers would riot.
 The Gospel of Luke amplifies the role of Herod by omitting these details.